- Forever chemicals are a group of chemicals that don’t easily break down

 It’s impossible to completely avoid forever chemicals, but you can reduce your exposure to them by adopting certain habits.

-We’ll go over a few tips for limiting your exposure to forever chemicals in the following sections.
+We’ll go over a few tips for limiting your exposure to these chemicals below:

 Get a water filter